magento/magento2/app/code/Magento/InventoryMultiDimensionalIndexerApi/README.md

 # Inventory

-**InventoryMultiDimensionalIndexer**
+**InventoryMultiDimensionalIndexerApi**

 MultiDimensionalIndexer
 =======
-The InventoryMultiDimensionalIndexer provides functionality of multi-dimension index creation and handling.
+The InventoryMultiDimensionalIndexerApi provides functionality of multi-dimension index creation and handling.

 Library introduces a set of extension points which split monolithic index by specified Dimension (Scope), creating